MrcSnm/Love2D-Floating-Text/README.md

 ## How to
 - Download class.lua, PopupText.lua, PopupTextManager.lua
-- Include it by adding onto the top of your main `Class = require 'class'\nrequire 'PopupText'\nrequire 'PopupTextManager'`
+- Include it by adding onto the top of your main `Class = require 'class'`, then `require 'PopupText'`, then `require 'PopupTextManager'`
 - Set it updating and rendering

 ## Thanks